mitar/meteor-method-hooks/README.md

     // The result can be mutated here.
 Let's note that it has been logged to the client options.result.logged = true;

-    // We do not have to return the result here.
-You cannot modify the return value, since other after functions may
-    // overwrite it
+    // You should return the result at the end of an after.
+You will receive a warning if a result was expected. return options.result;
   }
 });
 ```